BGI-Qingdao/SpaGRN/docs/source/index.rst

 ..
-4D-BioReconX manual documentation master file, created by sphinx-quickstart on Tue Sep 26 23:21:00 2023.
+SpaGRN manual documentation master file, created by sphinx-quickstart on Sun Dec 22 23:21:00 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.